Gwen Stefani Will Reportedly Replace Adam Levine On ‘The Voice’ Season 17, How Does Blake Shelton Feel?

 Gwen Stefani will reportedly be replacing Adam Levine on the 17th season of The Voice later this year.

-Following Levine’s exit, a source is speaking to Hollywood Life and revealing how Blake Shelton, who has been dating Stefani for three and a half years, feels about his longtime friend’s exit and his girlfriend’s return.
+Following Levine’s exit, a source speaking to Hollywood Life revealed how Blake Shelton, who has been dating Stefani for three-and-a-half years, feels about his longtime friend’s exit and his girlfriend’s return.

 “Blake is friends with Adam and that will not change.
 He’ll miss the banter with Adam, but Blake is going to love working with Gwen again,” the source dished.

-As fans of the series well know, Levine and Shelton started off the show together years ago and are the only two judges who have maintained their coaching spot throughout the entirety of the series’ run.
-As for the rest of the spots, they’ve alternated between a number of other men and women, including Stefani, who appeared on three different seasons of the show.
+As fans of the series well know, Levine and Shelton started off the show together years ago and are the only two judges who have maintained their coaching spot throughout the entire series’ run.
+As for the rest of the spots, they’ve alternated between a number of other men and women, including Stefani, who appeared on three different seasons of The Voice.

-Stefani first joined the show during its seventh season and later appeared on Season 9, where she struck up a romance with Shelton after splitting from ex-husband Gavin Rossdale months prior.
+Stefani first joined the show during its seventh season and later appeared on Season 9, where she struck up a romance with Shelton after splitting from ex-husband Gavin Rossdale in months prior to their coupling.

-Stefani then appeared on the show’s 12th season and was also featured as a performer and a mentor during other seasons.
+Stefani then appeared on the show’s 12th season and was also featured as a performer and mentor during other seasons.

 “Blake is looking forward to being tested by Gwen, because that’s going to add a real fun element to the show,” the source added.